QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Conclusion

 \section{Conclusion}

-We present~\method, a self-evolving framework for interpretable alpha mining that formulates factor discovery as a constrained multi-agent research process.
-Extensive experiments across both Chinese and U.S. equity markets show that \method consistently produces more stable and generalizable factors than all baselines.
-Beyond empirical performance, \method emphasizes three properties critical for real-world quantitative research: \emph{diversity}, \emph{controllability}, and \emph{trustworthiness}.
-Diversity is promoted by broad hypothesis exploration and redundancy-aware evolution, improving robustness under non-stationarity; controllability is enabled by symbolic representations and synthesis-time gates that enforce consistency and limit complexity.
-Trustworthiness is further strengthened by trajectory-level inheritance, where crossover recombines high-performing segments from previously successful trajectories, providing a verifiable lineage of validated mechanisms and repair patterns.
-Future work will explore extending \method to multi-asset and cross-market settings, incorporating adaptive regime-aware evolution, and integrating the agentic discovery process more tightly with portfolio construction and risk management.
-More broadly, we believe that agentic evolution provides a promising paradigm for discovery problems in high-noise, non-stationary domains beyond finance.
+We present~\method, a self-evolving framework for interpretable alpha mining that formulates factor discovery as a constrained multi-agent process.
+Extensive experiments across Chinese and U.S. equity markets show that \method{} consistently produces more stable and generalizable factors than existing baselines.
+Beyond empirical performance, \method{} improves diversity through broad hypothesis exploration and redundancy-aware evolution, while maintaining controllability via symbolic representations and constraint-aware synthesis.
+These results suggest that agentic evolution is a promising paradigm for discovery problems in high-noise, non-stationary domains.